connellrobert/connellrobert.github.io/index.md

 - Openshift
 - Gitlab CI
 - Helm

+#### AI Marketplace (Deloitte)
+I was presented an early-stage application that needed an architecture.
+It was meant to be a marketplace for AI training models where users could click a link and be brought to the model's page.
+The original design was my first to be done.
+I presented a system that incorporated microservice design patterns, Kubernetes based deployments, and usage of external web services.
+The design was later scaled down due to a reduced need for original features and developer budget.
+The new system brought simplicity and less overhead for both infrastructure and development/maintenance labor.

+Tech Stack:
+- Kubernetes
+- NestJS
+- Angular
+- GKE
+- GCP Services
+    - Cloud Build
+    - Cloud Run

 #### AWS Serverless Data Pipeline (Deloitte)
 A code accelerator for creating secure, serverless, applications in AWS.
 It consisted of using